AIVFI/Video-Depth-Estimation-Rankings-and-2D-to-3D-Video-Conversion-Rankings/README.md

 # <p align=center>Video Depth Estimation Rankings<br />and 2D to 3D Video Conversion Rankings</p>

 ## Awesome Synthetic RGB-D Image Datasets for Training HD Video Depth Estimation Models
-📝 **Note:** As an exception, I recommend one and only one image dataset, due to its size: 700K scenes and the incredible improvement in depth estimation results of the fine-tuned Depth Anything V2 ViT-B model on MegaSynth and evaluated on Hypersim.
+As an exception, I recommend one dataset, due to its huge size: 700K scenes and the incredible improvement in depth estimation results of the fine-tuned Depth Anything V2 ViT-B model on MegaSynth and evaluated on Hypersim.
 See the results in [Table 6](https://openaccess.thecvf.com/content/CVPR2025/html/Jiang_MegaSynth_Scaling_Up_3D_Scene_Reconstruction_with_Synthesized_Data_CVPR_2025_paper.html).
 |  | Dataset | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Venue&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Resolution |
 |:---:|:---:|:---:|:---:|
 | 1 | **[MegaSynth](https://hwjiang1510.github.io/MegaSynth/)** | [![CVPR](https://img.shields.io/badge/2025-CVPR-1e407f)](https://openaccess.thecvf.com/content/CVPR2025/html/Jiang_MegaSynth_Scaling_Up_3D_Scene_Reconstruction_with_Synthesized_Data_CVPR_2025_paper.html) | **512×512** |

-## Awesome Synthetic RGB-D Video Datasets for Training HD Video Depth Estimation Models
+## Awesome Synthetic RGB-D Video Datasets for Training and Testing HD Video Depth Estimation Models
-📝 **Note 1:** Do not use the SYNTHIA-Seqs dataset for training HD video depth estimation models!
-The depth maps in this dataset do not match the corresponding RGB images.
-This is particularly evident in the example of tree leaves:
-`SYNTHIA-SEQS-01-SPRING\Depth\Stereo_Left\Omni_F\000071.png`
-`SYNTHIA-SEQS-01-SPRING\RGB\Stereo_Left\Omni_F\000071.png`.
-📝 **Note 2:** Do not use the DigiDogs dataset for training HD video depth estimation models!
-The depth maps in this dataset do not match the corresponding RGB images.
-See the objects behind the campfire, the shifting position of the vegetation on the left and the clear banding on the depth map:
-`DigiDogs2024_full\09_22_2022\00054\images\img_00012.tiff`.
-📝 **Note 3:** Check before use the SynDrone dataset for training HD video depth estimation models!
-The depth maps in this dataset have large white areas of unknown depth, which should not happen with a synthetic dataset.
-Example depth map:
-`Town01_Opt_120_depth\Town01_Opt_120\ClearNoon\height20m\depth\00031.png`.
-📝 **Note 4:** Check before use the Aria Synthetic Environments dataset for training HD video depth estimation models!
-The depth maps in this dataset have large white areas of unknown depth, which should not happen with a synthetic dataset.
-Example depth map:
-`75\depth\depth0000109.png`.
+The following list contains only synthetic RGB-D datasets in which at least some of the images can be composited into a video sequence of at least 32 frames.
+The minimum number of frames was chosen on the basis of the ablation studies shown in [Table 5](https://openaccess.thecvf.com/content/CVPR2025/html/Chen_Video_Depth_Anything_Consistent_Depth_Estimation_for_Super-Long_Videos_CVPR_2025_paper.html) by the Video Depth Anything researchers.

+Most datasets contain ready-to-use video sequences of appropriately numbered images in individual folders, but in the case of the [PLT-D3](https://doi.org/10.7910/DVN/36SQKM) dataset, images from at least two folders have to be combined to make a longer video sequence and in the case of the [ClaraVid](https://rdbch.github.io/claravid/) dataset, images have to be arranged in the correct order to make a 32-frame video sequence, for example in the order given in [Appendix 4: Notes for "Awesome Synthetic RGB-D Video Datasets for Training and Testing HD Video Depth Estimation Models"](#appendix-4-notes-for-awesome-synthetic-rgb-d-video-datasets-for-training-and-testing-hd-video-depth-estimation-models).

+Researchers, if you are going to use the following list to select datasets to train your models check their quality very carefully and choose the best ones.
+I have only visually checked a few of them and have marked on the list 2 datasets to check particularly carefully and 2 datasets that in my opinion are not suitable for training video depth estimation models.
+I have given the reasons for such markings in the same [Appendix 4](#appendix-4-notes-for-awesome-synthetic-rgb-d-video-datasets-for-training-and-testing-hd-video-depth-estimation-models).

+In selecting the best datasets, comparisons of their quality can be very helpful, such as in [Table 9](https://proceedings.neurips.cc/paper_files/paper/2024/hash/26cfdcd8fe6fd75cc53e92963a656c58-Abstract-Conference.html), [Table 6](https://arxiv.org/abs/2509.12201), another [Table 6](https://openaccess.thecvf.com/content/CVPR2025/html/Jiang_MegaSynth_Scaling_Up_3D_Scene_Reconstruction_with_Synthesized_Data_CVPR_2025_paper.html) for depth estimation models and [TABLE V](https://arxiv.org/abs/2411.14053) plus [TABLE IV](https://arxiv.org/abs/2411.14053) for stereo matching models, although a similar technique can also be used for depth estimation models.

 |  | Dataset | &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Venue&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; | Resolution | [G<br />C](https://arxiv.org/abs/2504.01016 "GeometryCrafter") | [C<br />3<br />R](https://openaccess.thecvf.com/content/CVPR2025/html/Wang_Continuous_3D_Perception_Model_with_Persistent_State_CVPR_2025_paper.html "CUT3R") | [M<br />o<br />2](https://arxiv.org/abs/2507.02546 "MoGe-2") | [D<br />P](https://openreview.net/forum?id=aueXfY0Clv "Depth Pro") | [S<br />T<br />2](https://arxiv.org/abs/2507.12462 "SpatialTrackerV2") | [U<br />D<br />2](https://arxiv.org/abs/2502.20110 "UniDepthV2") | [V<br />D<br />A](https://openaccess.thecvf.com/content/CVPR2025/html/Chen_Video_Depth_Anything_Consistent_Depth_Estimation_for_Super-Long_Videos_CVPR_2025_paper.html "Video Depth Anything") | [D<br /><sup>2</sup><br />U](https://arxiv.org/abs/2504.06264 "D^2USt3R") | [P<br />O<br />M](https://arxiv.org/abs/2504.05692 "POMATO") | [R<br />D](https://openaccess.thecvf.com/content/CVPR2025/html/Ke_Video_Depth_without_Video_Models_CVPR_2025_paper.html "RollingDepth") | [B<br />o<br />T](https://arxiv.org/abs/2504.14516 "Back on Track") |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|
 | 1 | **[OmniWorld-Game](https://yangzhou24.github.io/OmniWorld/)<br />📌&nbsp;18,515K&nbsp;frames&nbsp;😍** | [![arXiv](https://img.shields.io/badge/2025-arXiv-b31b1b)](https://arxiv.org/abs/2509.12201) | **1280×720** | **-** | **-** | **-** | **-** | **-** | **-** | **-** | **-** | **-** | **-** | **-** |